rathod-sahaab/doot-server/docs/OVERVIEW.md

 - **TypeGraphQL** <br/>
   TypeGraphQL enabled type checking and reusing the TypeORM model for generating GraphQL schema.
 Also it's easy to do validation of data.

+- **JWT based auth**
+  Another option was random-id sessions using redis or any other in memory database.
+I planned to deploy the app on a low powered machine 512MB-1GB RAM single core processor and adding another process (redis) would not be good for performance.
+JWT on other hand is stateless mostly and easy on RAM.